LuanderFarias/Cheep/Devlog.md

 <h1 align="center">Devlog</h1>

 ## 14/08/2021
-- Started to develop cheep using electron and zorinOS 15.3
+- Started to develop cheep using electron and zorinOS Lite 15.3

 ## 15/08/2021
 - First gui finished just 1 module acessible but for now that's good...